-The single most important factor for qualifying for the Rural Development mortgage is the location of the home.
-The property must be within a zone or area labeled as rural by the USDA.
-In fact, when people contact their local lender to ask for help with this program, the first thing the lender will do is to type in the address on the rural property website and affirm that the property is in a rural zone.
+The single most important factor for qualifying for this loan is the location of the home.
+The property must be within a zone or area labeled as rural.
+In fact, when people contact their local lender to ask for help with this program, the first thing the lender will do is to type in the address on the property website and affirm that the property is in a rural zone.

 Don’t be misled by the term rural.
-Books, movies, and television shows use the term rural to describe a location that is far removed from a major city and any resemblance of modern luxuries.
-However, that is not the case with the Rural Development mortgage.
-Aside from major cities like Milwaukee, Green Bay, and Madison most areas in WI qualify for the program.
+Books, movies, and television shows use the term rural to describe a location that is far removed from a major city and any resemblance to modern luxuries.
+However, that is not the case with this loan.
+Aside from major cities like Milwaukee, Green Bay, and Madison most areas in WI qualify for the loan.
 In fact, only the central part of the major cities is off-limits to this program.
-This means that suburbs and quaint areas that are just a few miles from the center of major cities may qualify.
+This means that suburbs and rural areas that are just a few miles from the center of major cities may qualify.

 Down Payment Not Necessary

-The rules of the Rural Development program will allow qualifying borrowers to get a mortgage that is 100% of the selling price of the property.
+The rules of this program will allow qualifying borrowers to get a mortgage that is 100% of the selling price of the property.
 If the appraised value is less than the asking price, the appraised value will be used for the mortgage.

-In terms of upfront costs, this makes the USDA mortgage a much cheaper option than most other types of home mortgages.
+In terms of upfront costs, this makes this mortgage a much cheaper option than most other types of home loans.

-The USDA guarantees mortgages to lenders for qualified borrowers.
-This means that if a borrower is no longer able to make the payments and the lender is forced to take the home, USDA will pay the lender for their losses.
+The USDA Rural Housing guarantees loans to lenders for qualified borrowers.
+This means that if a borrower is no longer able to make the payments and the lender is forced to take the home, the lender will get paid for their losses.

 In order to provide this guarantee, there needs to be a source of funds.
 Funds come from a funding fee for each mortgage.
 The fee is 1% of the original mortgage amount.
 Borrowers have the option of either paying the fee when the mortgage closes or adding the fee to the balance and paying it over time.